 According to this analysis, ‘in comparison to the methods used for HIV, Lyme disease testing can generate between 170 and 560 times as many false negative results.
 This degree of inaccuracy is probably unknown to the majority of clinicians and patients.’

 The NHS sometimes use a Cerebrospinal fluid (CSF) test for antibodies and is obtained by a lumbar puncture.
 An EIA is used to confirm the presence of antibodies to Borrelia.
 This can give a positive result before the blood serology becomes positive, but has a high rate of false negatives in Lyme disease patients.

 Some patients prefer to use private specialist laboratories abroad which are favoured by private Lyme treating specialists.

-According to the NICE Lyme disease guideline, the illness can be diagnosed clinically without a positive blood test result or evidence of the erythema migrans rash based on symptoms and a history of possible exposure.
+According to the NICE Lyme disease guideline, the illness can be diagnosed clinically without a positive blood test result or evidence of the EM rash, based on symptoms and a history of possible exposure.

 However, in the UK, doctors seem reluctant to make a clinical diagnosis and there tends to be an over-reliance on flawed blood testing methods and a lack of knowledge about the disease and its symptoms.
 This is highlighted in the Independent Government Reviews on Lyme disease;

 ‘Clinicians find it challenging to diagnose Lyme disease accurately due to the wide variation in symptoms, the infrequency with which they see the disease in practice, their level of confidence about being able to diagnose correctly, the ambiguity they experience about diagnostic tools and their beliefs and behaviour relating to atypical or recurring symptoms’ (Brunton et al, p.16)